 Disposable inline filter for direct connection to the HPLC column

 The frits of the inline filters are usually made of stainless steel surrounded with a PEEK polymer ring for enhanced sealing.
-This also minimizes the dead volume of the inline filter to prevent negative effects such as peak broadening.
+This also minimises the dead volume of the inline filter to prevent negative effects such as peak broadening.
 Stainless steel frits can be used for common analysis methods.
 For applications that require high corrosion resistance or biocompatibility, frits made of other materials such as Titanium or polymers are available.
-This enables the user to select the appropriate inline filter depending on the sample to be analyzed and the chemical properties of the mobile phase.
+This enables the user to select the appropriate inline filter depending on the sample to be analysed and the chemical properties of the mobile phase.

 Typical pore sizes of the frits are 2 µm and 0.5 µm.
 When using separation columns with a particle size